 will be used for all custom datasets, so if we don’t want to use the

-same significance threshold on our QTL and methylation data, we need to
+same significance threshold on our methylation and chromatin

-set the threshold to 0:
+features by hand before and then set the threshold to 0:

 The key to specifying that the two custom datasets are different data